Texas oil company denies wrongdoing in Idaho royalty lawsuit

-BOISE, Idaho (AP) — A Texas-based oil and gas company being sued in federal court by Idaho mineral rights owners over royalty payments says it has done nothing wrong and the lawsuit should be dismissed.
+BOISE, Idaho (AP) — A federal lawsuit filed by Idaho mineral rights owners over royalty payments should be dismissed, a Texas-based oil and natural gas company said in court documents.

 Alta Mesa and other companies associated with it in court documents filed Wednesday deny any wrongdoing involving oil and gas leases in southwestern Idaho.